 THE SHORT ANSWER

 You'll need a Google account to use parental controls on your child's Android device.
 Download Family Link on both devices and sign in with your Google account to link devices.
-As a parent, you can set daily app limits, restrict content, monitor your child's location, and more, all of which are detailed in this guide.
+As a parent, you can set daily app limits, restrict content, monitor your child's location, and more, all detailed in this guide.

 What are parental controls on Android?

 As a parent, it’s completely understandable to be concerned about the digital habits your child develops.
-Between cyber bullying, misinformation, too much time spent online, and other potential harms, ensuring your child interacts with as safe an online environment as possible is essential.
+Between cyberbullying, misinformation, too much time spent online, and other potential harms, ensuring your child interacts with as safe an online environment as possible is essential.
 Thankfully, there are many things you can do to ensure that your child is protected.
 Out of the box, Android phones come with several parental control options, from locking their device to limiting screen time.
 Additionally, there are tools to help ensure that your children only access age-appropriate content and cannot compromise the security of their devices.